Have a question about Windows Server containers, see if it's answered in the list below.

 If you want to run your Windows containers this way, you'll need to make sure your host is running Windows 10 build 17763+ and you have a Docker version with Engine 18.09 or newer.

 Aside from on IoT Core and IoT Enterprise hosts (after accepting additional terms and restrictions), this feature is only meant for development and testing.
 You should continue to use Windows Server as the host for production deployments.
-By using this feature, you must also ensure that your host and container version tags match, otherwise the container may fail to start or exhibit undefined behavior.
+By using this feature, you must also ensure that your host and container version tags and build number match, otherwise the container may fail to start or exhibit undefined behavior.

 How do I make my container images available on air-gapped machines?